Mic92/x86_64-linux-cheatsheats/README.md

 # x86_64-linux cheatsheats

-Plain files for syscalls, registers, x86_64 instructions
+Plain files for syscalls, errnos, registers, x86_64 instructions

 For use with [cheat](https://github.com/chrisallenlane/cheat):